Cross Costa Rica coast to coast – multi-adventure expedition

 A 248 km human-powered crossing of Costa Rica, by bike, foot, raft, and kayak.
 From Pacific to Caribbean, no engines, just muscle.
-An epic multi-day adventure through jungles, rivers, and remote villages.
+This multi-day expedition takes you through jungles, rivers, and remote villages, crossing volcanoes and cloud forests in the heart of the country.
+Guided by Outer’s verified local experts, you’ll experience Costa Rica’s wild beauty with flawless logistics, safety, and authentic connection.

 Couldn't load pickup availability